vamseeachanta/energy/eng/openfoam/case_studies/wigleHull_LTS.md

 ## Summary

 - Rerun with more processors.
+See sensitivity of run times.
 How to do this?
+Current runtime: 6 hours using 4 processors
+- Also generate the water height along the hull plot (post processing)

 # Run Errors